Graduate and Postdoc Trainees

 Susannah French: Susannah's postdoctoral research investigated the occurrence and regulation of physiological trade-offs between vital life-history processes; in particular, how energy is allocated between the reproductive and immune systems using the Siberian hamster model (Phodopus sungorus).
 She was also interested in how organisms regulate and maintain these key life-history processes in the face of a changing environment, especially specific aspects of anthropogenic (e.g., introduction of pathogens; degradation of habitat; altered resource availability) influence using the Galapagos marine iguana model (Amblyrhynchus cristatus).
 Susannah is now an Assistant Professor at Utah State University.

-Heather Rupp: Heather's postdoctoral resesarch investigated the cognitive processing of sexual stimuli using comparative models across species, while combining behavioral, psychophysiological, and functional neuroimaging techniques to help uncover the role of the brain in sexual arousal.
-Heather is currently a neuroscience consultant and a Founder at Corporate Callosum Consulting, LLC and a Research Fellow at the Kinsey Institute for Research in Sex, Gender and Reproduction.
-Heather is currently Vice President of Psychology and Neuroscience at Brain Surgery Worldwide, Inc in San Francisco.
+Heather Rupp: Heather's postdoctoral resesarch investigated the cognitive processing of sexual stimuli using comparative models across species, while combining behavioral, neuroendocrine, psychophysiological, and functional neuroimaging techniques to help uncover the role of the brain in sexual arousal and reproductive states.
+Heather is a neuroscience consultant was a Founder at Corporate Callosum Consulting, LLC.
+Heather is currently Vice President of Psychology and Neuroscience at Brain Surgery Worldwide, Inc in San Francisco and continues to be a Research Fellow at The Kinsey Institute for Research in Sex, Gender and Reproduction.